-- Full Configuration INI file download- with validation and apply (recommended). - Full Configuration INI file download - without validation and apply (for software upgrade). - Incremental INI file download (previous configuration remains).
+- Full Configuration INI file download-with validation and apply (recommended). - Full Configuration INI file download - without validation and apply (for software upgrade). - Incremental INI file download (previous configuration remains) This action may be used for replicating configurations to multiple devices of the same type.